kaplayjs/kaplay-site/src/content/guides/en/getting_started/passing_data_in_scenes.md

 });
 ```

-Now we need to pass the score to the `gameover` scene, we can do this with the
+Now we need to pass the score to the `gameover` scene.
+We can do that with the
 following code:

 ```js
 go("gameover", score);
 ```

-With that we are passing the score to the `gameover` scene, now we need to get
+Now that we've passed the score to the `gameover` scene, we need to access
-that score, for that you will use the callback parameters of the `scene()`
+it.
+To do that, use the callback parameters of the `scene()`
-function.
+function:

 ```js
 // [!code word:(score)]